 - If a tenant becomes a domestic violence victim.

-Unlike in other states, Georgia landlords aren’t required to “mitigate damages.”
-You can just sit back and wait for the lease to end, then charge the tenant for all rent due under the lease.
+Unlike in other states, landlords in Georgia aren’t legally required to “mitigate damages.”
+A landlord can just sit back and wait for the lease to end, then charge the tenant for all remaining rent due under the lease without notice.

 Housing Discrimination

-The Fair Housing Act prohibits landlords from discriminating against their renters on the basis of certain classes.
-Protected classes in Georgia include race, color, religion, nationality, and familial status.
+The Federal Fair Housing Act prohibits landlords from discriminating against their current renters and any prospective renter on the basis of certain classes.
+Protected classes by Georgia state law include race, color, religion, national origin, and familial status.

 Bottom Line